Queen of the Night Clubs

-Queen of the Night Clubs is a 1929 American sound (All-Talking) Pre-Code musical drama film produced and directed by Bryan Foy, distributed by Warner Bros., and starred legendary nightclub hostess Texas Guinan.
+Queen of the Night Clubs is a 1929 American sound (All-Talking) Pre-Code musical drama film produced and directed by Bryan Foy, distributed by Warner Bros.
+Pictures, and starred legendary nightclub hostess Texas Guinan.
 The picture, which featured appearances by Eddie Foy Jr., Lila Lee, and George Raft, is now considered a lost film.
-A still existing vintage movie trailer of this film displays no clip of the feature.
+A mute print of the original trailer exists at the Library of Congress.
+In addition to this, an unofficial movie trailer for this film exists and displays no clips from the feature.
+This unofficial trailer was apparently made by a cinema advertising company.